How to Secure Your Employees Against Hackers

 Danger to Your Employees Is Danger to Your Business

 If a hacker targets one of your employees, the employee’s data could be used in a future or imminent cyber attack against your business.

 Any sort of online portal that requires employee data to use could be vulnerable.
 Hackers often use data mining to breach company security.

-In one example, a hacker uses an employee’s love of social media to request a password reset.
+For example, a hacker uses an employee’s love of social media to request a password reset.
 After mining the employee’s data, the hacker calls the company administrator and uses the mined data to answer security questions.

-There have also been examples of where an employee, like a CFO or CEO, has been hacked and the hacker has managed to send out official requests to other employees or business partners to transfer and steal a large amount of money.
+There have also been examples of where an employee, like a CFO or CEO, has been hacked, and the hacker has managed to send out official requests to other employees or business partners to transfer and steal a large amount of money.

 How to Secure Your Employees Against Hackers

-Promote Use of 2FA
+Promote the Use of 2FA